Coronavirus Job Retention Scheme (CJRS) FAQs

 Can employees be bought back from furlough?

-Yes.
-Employees can be moved in and out of furlough, however, employees must be furloughed for a minimum period of 3 weeks before being brought back.
+Yes, prior to 1st July 2020, employees can be moved in and out of furlough (to cover staff sickness etc), however, employees must be furloughed for a minimum period of 3 weeks before being brought back.

 Is this a loan?